CSF303/LAB5_MULTITHREADING_23-24_TAKEHOME/README.md

 ### **client.c**

-- The client will take in IP address, port and username through CLI arguments in the format: `./a.out <ip_address> <port>` and connect to the server.
+- The client will take in IP address, port through CLI arguments in the format: `./a.out <ip_address> <port>` and connect to the server.